-The current Master Plan was approved by the Minister for Infrastructure and Transport on 2 August 2016 and will remain in force until a new plan is approved.
+The current Master Plan was approved by the then Minister for Infrastructure and Transport on 2 August 2016 and will remain in force until a new plan is approved.

 Find below all the necessary guidelines and application forms for development and building activities at Moorabbin Airport: